Mtang000/100-Days-of-AI-Engineering./README.md

   *Day 13 - Model predicts the nature of the sentence.
   Model trains on specific word pattern that are coverted into mathematical tensor, and feed it into a simple neural network.
   Weak point :
     It doesnt have weak points but there still is room for improvement like add more words into its vocabulary.

+  *Day 14 - Bigram Language Model.
+  Model looks at a word and tries to predict very next word.
+  Weak point :
+    I have not created a larger data base in this model so it is kinda limiting.